Transformer Wave Function for two dimensional frustrated magnets: emergence of a Spin-Liquid Phase in the Shastry-Sutherland Model: The variational wave function

 where $\mu=1, \dots, h$, with $h$ the numbers of heads in the multi-head attention mechanism.
 The parameters $\alpha_{i-j}^\mu \in \mathbb{R}$ are the attention weights, which define the so-called {\it attention maps} (see subsection~\ref{subsec:att_maps}).
-The $h$ different attention representations computed in each head $\mathbf{A}_i^\mu \in \mathbb{R}^{d/h}$ are then concatenated together to give an output sequence of $n$ attention vectors $(\mathbf{A}_1, \cdots, \mathbf{A}_n)$, with $\mathbf{A}_i \in \mathbb{R}^d$.
-Then, after another linear projection which mixes the representations of the different heads, each attention vector is finally passed identically and independently through a non linearity, which is taken to be a (real-valued) two-layers fully-connected neural network, with hidden dimension $2d$ and the standard rectified linear unit (ReLU) activation function.
-The output of the $l$th encoder block is a sequence $(\mathbf{y}_1, \cdots, \mathbf{y}_n)$, with $\mathbf{y}_i \in \mathbb{R}^d$ being a new representation of the $i$-th input.
+The $h$ different attention representations computed in each head $\mathbf{A}_i^\mu \in \mathbb{R}^{d/h}$ are concatenated together to give an output sequence of $n$ attention vectors $(\mathbf{A}_1, \cdots, \mathbf{A}_n)$, with $\mathbf{A}_i \in \mathbb{R}^d$.
+Then, after another linear projection which mixes the representations of the different heads, each attention vector is finally passed identically and independently through a non-linearity, which is taken to be a (real-valued) two-layers fully-connected neural network, with hidden dimension $2d$ and the standard rectified linear unit (ReLU) activation function.
+The output of the $l$-th encoder block is a sequence $(\mathbf{y}_1, \cdots, \mathbf{y}_n)$, with $\mathbf{y}_i \in \mathbb{R}^d$ being a new representation of the $i$-th input.
 Pre-Layer Normalization~\cite{xiong2020} and skip connections are used, these being the key elements that permit the optimization of deep networks.
-The use of factorized attention in Eq.~\eqref{eq:fact_attention} is justified by the physical interpretation we give to the attention weights; indeed, we expect that they should mainly depend on the relative positions among groups of spins and not on the actual values of the spins in the patches~\cite{viteritti2023}.
-Moreover, we take the attention weights translational invariant, in order to encode the translational symmetry between patches.
-Both these two concepts are also implemented in {\it CoAtNet}, a successful ViT-based architecture used in computer vision~\cite{dai2021coatnet}.
+The use of factored attention in Eq.~\eqref{eq:fact_attention} is justified by the physical interpretation we give to the attention weights; indeed, we expect that they should mainly depend on the relative positions among groups of spins and not on the actual values of the spins in the patches~\cite{viteritti2023,queries_keys}.
+Moreover, attention weights are taken translationally invariant, in order to encode the translational symmetry between patches.